knpuniversity/behat/knpu/behat-loves-mink.md

 Behat and Mink together and gives us two cool things.
 First, it lets us access the Mink Session object inside of `FeatureContext`.
 We'll see that soon.

-For the second thing, look add a new config called `suites:` and a key under that called `default:` with a `contexts` key.
+For the second thing, add a new config called `suites:` and a key under that called `default:` with a `contexts` key.
 We'll talk about `suites` later.
 Under `contexts`, pass `FeatureContext` *and*  `Behat\MinkExtension\Context\MinkContext`.
 Now, Behat will look inside `FeatureContext` *and* `MinkContext` for those definition